firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/brake-maintenance-and-upgrades.md

 - Four-piston systems improve heat dissipation during repeated high-speed stops but may be excessive for commuter builds under 60 km/h where two-piston Magura MT5 or similar calipers provide adequate stopping power.[^four-piston-vs-two]
 - Zoom-branded hydraulics continue to underperform at speed.
   - riders are standardising on Nutt, Magura MT5e, Shimano Saint, or Hope calipers paired with 3 mm reinforced 160 mm rotors to survive repeated 120→0 km/h stops, noting that Magura reservoirs can crack under extreme loads.[^6]
+- Xiaomi riders chasing >50 km/h treat a second hydraulic brake as mandatory; flimsy Monorim adapters flex and 135 mm rotors warp, so upgrade to stiff adapters and 140 mm five-bolt discs or quality dual-caliper setups.[^denis-dual-brake]

 ### Motorcycle-Caliper Imports (Kotto Example)